Blog

 Example: implementing SimpleOne B2B CRM to implement Solution Selling

-The company vStack sells a complex technical solution for enterprise-grade virtualization, so the deal cycle takes 3 months to 2 years.
+vStack sells a complex technical solution for enterprise-grade virtualization, so the deal cycle takes 3 months to 2 years.
 To track customer interactions at different stages of the funnel, the company switched from Excel spreadsheets to the SimpleOne CRM system.

 The system allowed the company to implement a solution selling methodology and build new sales processes: